-By 2030, ensure universal access to affordable, reliable and modern energy services;

-By 2030, increase substantially the share of renewable energy in the global energy mix;

-By 2030, double the global rate of improvement in energy efficiency.

 SDG 8: Decent Work and Economic Growth

 The project promotes inclusive and sustainable economic growth, as well as employment and decent work, due to its positive impacts in the quality of employment.
 The baseline situation includes some inefficient kilns that had no roofing or chimneys, thus exposing workers to significant levels of air pollution.
 The Ceramic Companies modified the kilns and began to monitor the air quality.
 Besides that, the project includes a certain level of automation, which improves the working conditions of employees responsible for feeding the kilns with bricks and fuels.